 - Either way, people are going to notice your weight loss.
 You’re going to have to come up with a good story as to how you’re losing weight.
 Telling people you’re practicing portion control, reducing calories and exercising more isn’t a lie, because you will be.
 It’s just not the whole truth either.
 Practice your story in the mirror, so you’ll sound confident when it comes to telling others.

 - Having support is so important in this process.
-Go to local support groups where anonymity is encouraged.
-You can also try Facebook groups that are closed or secret, as other’s won’t be able to see that you’re a member or what you post (unless they’re part of the group, too).
+Go to local support groups where anonymity is protected.
+You can also try Facebook groups that are closed or secret, as others won’t be able to see that you’re a member or what you post (unless they’re part of the group, too).

 - You’re going to need a few weeks off to recover from surgery.
-You’ll need to make arrangements ahead of time for time off work and covering any other responsibilities you have with the house and kids.
+You’ll need to make arrangements for time off work and covering any other responsibilities you have with the house and kids.
 Make sure you have a reason to be MIA during that time.

 Focus on Health Benefits